WebOrigami/docs/src/content/framework/intro5.md

 Most template languages have some form of iteration for repeating a fragment (of HTML, say) for each item in an array.
 In Origami, such things are handled with graph transformations.

-... link to example ...

-If you look at the sample `index.html` page, it contains a tile or card for each person on the team.
+If you look at the [example About Us index page](/samples/aboutUs), it contains a tile or card for each person on the team.
 In Origami, anytime you have a situation that can be described as, "For each _x_, create a _y_", the situation can probably be handled with a graph transformation.
 That guideline applies here.

 Earlier we mapped the graph of people to a graph of HTML pages.
 Here we'll do something similar, but instead of creating a full HTML page for each person on the team, we'll create an HTML fragment defining a tile element for that person.
 We'll then combine those tiles to create the index page.